 Other wildlife is also at risk.
 For example, it’s been shown that neonic seed treatments are washed off by rain and contaminate soils and water.
 Neonics have been found to affect earthworms, which are essential for keeping our soil healthy.

 In 2013 three of these pesticides were restricted across the EU following a vote of European member states.
 The UK vigorously opposed the move, despite the scientific evidence that these chemicals posed a “high acute risk” to honeybees.

-Since then stronger scientific evidence of their threat to bees – and other wildlife – has emerged.
+Since then stronger evidence linking neonicotinoids with bee decline – and the decline of other wildlife – has emerged.
 And the European Commission is now proposing that the restrictions be extended to all outdoor crops.

-UK Environment Secretary Michael Gove has recently announced that he supports tougher restrictions on bee-harming neonicotinoid pesticides, recognising that the science is stacking up against them.
+Environment Secretary Michael Gove announced UK support for a neonicotinoid ban, recognising that the science is stacking up against them.

 The extension to all crops is needed because evidence now shows that neonicotinoids contaminate the environment and can end up in wildflowers or water.